ojotuno/rt/README.md

 > Add a pattern into the package.
 If used [as path], insertes the pattern inside the _path_ indicated.

-`ignore PATH [from PATH]*`
+`ignore PATH/FILE/PATTERN [from PATH]*`

-> Ignores the pattern from being inserted in the package.
+> Ignores the PATH/FILE/PATTERN from being inserted in the package.
 The [from path] is optional, if used goes to the ignore applies to the PATH indicated. if not used the default path is the **root_dir**.

 `pack FILENAME`